 Nightstop is a low-risk service where volunteer Hosts offer a place to stay for the night to young people who may come with a variety of low to medium needs.
 Our Nightstop team carefully risk assesses all guests before they stay and we provide wrap-around support to hosts and guests to support the placement.

-Our on-call volunteer team form part of this support.
-They are there to provide a point of contact and reassurance for Nightstop Hosts and guests outside of the main service hours which are 9.00-5.00pm.
+Our on-call volunteer team is part of this support.
+They are there to provide a point of contact and reassurance for Nightstop hosts and guests outside of the main service hours of 9.00-5.00pm.